the-markup/investigation-isp/README.md

 # Racial and Economic Disparities in Internet Service Offers

+This repository contains code to reproduce the findings featured in our story "TK" and "TK" from our series TK.

+Our methodology is described in "TK".

 Data that we collected and analyzed are in the `data` folder.

 Jupyter notebooks used for data collection, preprocessing and analysis are in the `notebooks` folder.